I7-Examples/Bronze/docs/source.txt

 				begin;
 				say "[line break]The only thing you can make out clearly is [the trapdoor].";
 				otherwise;
-				change the trapdoor to fixed in place;
+				now the trapdoor is fixed in place;
-				change the trapdoor to not scenery;
+				now the trapdoor is not scenery;
 				say "[line break]In fact, that oddly-angled light shows an unevenness in the floor: [a trapdoor] of matched stone.";
 				end if;
 			end if;